UniversalDependencies/docs/_u-overview/complex-syntax.md

 ### Clausal Subjects

 A clausal subject is a clausal syntactic subject of a clause.
 Its governor may be a verb or a nonverbal predicate.
-If the governor is in the passive, the subtype `csubj:pass` can be used.
+If the governor is in the passive, the subtype [csubj:pass]() is strongly recommended.

 ~~~ sdparse
 Eating meals at regular times can improve digestion